echen12/IC-Eval-Unified/README.md

 git submodule update --init --recursive
 ```

-4. Open the IC-Eval-Unified.sln file in Visual Studio
+4. Open the IC-Eval-Unified.sln file in Visual Studio (this file is in the cloned project folder).

 5. Right click on the solution -> Configure Startup Projects -> Multiple Startup Projects -> Put Backend in front of the Frontend and have both set to Start.